TimITSolutions/federation_environment_getting_started/README.md

 6. Send an email to [s.pathak@utwente.nl](s.pathak@utwente.nl) for receiving your trained model.

 ### Develop and test your code locally
 Develop your code for CLaM.
+We provide a [sample code for breast cancer prediction](./sample_code/clam-dataset) on CLaM.
+Refer to that for guidance, or start from our sample code and adapt to your code.<br/>
+General key points:
 1. Use subset of the CLaM dataset, [CLaM-sample](./dataset) in this repository to develop your code.
 How to access the dataset within the code can be found [here](./dataset.md).
 3. The entrypoint of the code needs to be called ```main.py```.
 4. Provide all packages needed to run your code in ```requirements.txt``` ([generate requirements.txt](#generate-requirementstxt)).
 5. Log your performance metrics to mlflow using ```mlflow.log_metrics()```.
 6. Log your output files and trained model in ```/mnt/export``` ([more explanation](#mlflow)).
 7. Set the mlflow tracking url to [http://localhost:3001/](http://localhost:3001/).
-We provide a [sample code for breast cancer prediction](./sample_code/clam-dataset) on CLaM.
-Refer to that for guidance, or start from our sample code and adapt to your code.

 Test your code locally on CLaM-sample in a similar docker environment as the one used in the platform.
 1. Install [docker](./setup-docker.md).